MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 | Federal 25C tax credit (30% of $13,250, capped at $2,000) | -$2,000 | $11,250 |

-That is a 53% reduction from $24,000 to $11,250 out of pocket, before any HEAT Loan financing.
-For a deeper analysis of total project economics including operating cost savings, see our whole-home electrification ROI analysis.
-Real-world Cambridge electrification numbers are documented in our Cambridge MA ductless retrofit case study.
+That is a 53% reduction — from $24,000 down to $11,250 out of pocket — before any HEAT Loan financing enters the picture.
+Remember that operating cost savings from retiring the oil boiler are a separate line item, and in an oil-heated Cambridge home they typically run $1,200 to $2,200 annually.
+For a deeper analysis of total project economics, see our whole-home electrification ROI analysis.
+Real-world Cambridge numbers are documented in our Cambridge MA ductless retrofit case study.

 The 0% HEAT Loan: The Underused Companion Benefit

-MassSave's 0% HEAT Loan is one of the most generous financing products in residential energy efficiency.
-It funds up to $50,000 in qualifying improvements at 0% interest for up to 7 years, originated through participating banks and credit unions.
+MassSave's 0% HEAT Loan is one of the most generous financing products in residential energy efficiency anywhere in the country, and it is meaningfully underused.
+The loan funds up to $50,000 in qualifying improvements at 0% interest for up to 7 years, originated through a network of participating banks and credit unions.

-The HEAT Loan is independent of the rebate.
+Importantly, the HEAT Loan is independently eligible from the rebate.
 You can take the loan even if your project does not qualify for a rebate, as long as the work is on the approved upgrade list.
-Heat pumps, heat pump water heaters, insulation, air sealing, and high-efficiency windows all qualify.
+Heat pumps, heat pump water heaters, insulation, air sealing, and ENERGY STAR-certified windows all qualify.

 | HEAT Loan Detail | Standard Track | Income-Eligible |